xiph/Icecast-Server/README.md

 `$PREFIX/share/doc/icecast/`.
 Online documentation can be found on the [Icecast Website][5].

+If you have problems with setting up Icecast, please join the [Icecast mailing list][6] and then email icecast@xiph.org.
+In case you have patches or want to discuss development issues, please join the [Icecast developer mailing list][7] and then email icecast-dev@xiph.org.
-Please email us at icecast@xiph.org or icecast-dev@xiph.org, or come and see us at irc.freenode.net, channel [#icecast][6], if you have any troubles.
+Or come and see us on irc.freenode.net, channel [#icecast][8] (please be patient, people are not always at their computers).

 [1]: http://xmlsoft.org/downloads.html
 [2]: http://xmlsoft.org/XSLT/downloads.html